Places to Visit in Troutbeck

 Holehird Gardens

 A secluded delight, with breathtaking views across Windermere and the Southern Fells, quietly situated just off the A592.
-There's a classic walled garden, several Victorian alpine glasshouses, a pond, a cascade and a tarn, and countless (carefully labelled) varieties of shrubs, flowers and trees, including several National Collections – all maintained by local volunteers.
+There's a classic walled garden, several Victorian alpine glasshouses, a pond, a cascade and a tarn, and countless (carefully labelled) varieties of shrubs, flowers and trees, including several National Collections – all maintained by local volunteers from the Lakeland Horticultural Society.
 There's absolutely nowhere else like it.
 It's open all hours, every day of the year.
 It's completely free, just a donation box, and it's often blissfully quiet.

 • Web: www.holehirdgardens.org.uk